Capernaum: Discovery and excavation

 In 1838, American explorer Edward Robinson discovered ruins which he identified as those of a synagogue, but he did not relate this to ancient Capernaum.
-In 1866, Charles William Wilson identified the location (then known as Tel Hum) as Capernaum.
+In 1866, Charles William Wilson identified the location as Capernaum, then known in Arabic as Tell Hum.
 In 1894, Franciscan Friar Giuseppe Baldi of Naples, the Custodian of the Holy Land, was able to purchase a good part of the land around the ruins.
-Additional land on the eastern portion of the site became the property of the Greek Orthodox Patriarch of Jerusalem.
+Additional land on the eastern portion of the site became the property of the Greek Orthodox Patriarchate of Jerusalem.

 In 1905, Germans Heinrich Kohl and Carl Watzinger began a study of Galilean synagogues.
 These were continued by the Franciscan Fathers Vendelin von Benden (1905–1915) and Gaudenzio Orfali (1921–1926).
 The excavations resulted in the discovery of two public buildings, the synagogue (which was partially restored by Orfali) and an octagonal church.

 In 1968, excavation of the western portion of the site—the portion owned by the Franciscans—was resumed by Virgilio Corbo and Stanislao Loffreda.
 During this phase, the major discovery was that of a 1st-century house which is believed by Christians to be the home of Saint Peter.
-These excavations have been ongoing, with some publication as recently as 2003.
-The excavations revealed that the site was established at the beginning of the Hasmonean period, roughly in the 2nd century BC, and abandoned in the 11th century.
+These excavations have continued until at least 2003.
+The excavations revealed that the settlement was established in the 2nd century BC, and abandoned in the 11th century.

 The eastern half of the site, which is owned by the Orthodox Monastery of the Holy Apostles, centered on the red-domed Church of the Holy Apostles, was surveyed and partially excavated under the direction of Vassilios Tzaferis.
 This section has uncovered the village from the Byzantine and Early Arab periods.
-Features include a pool apparently used for the processing of fish, and a hoard of gold coins.
+Excavations have uncovered a pool apparently used for the processing of fish, and a hoard of gold coins.